 Open Knowledge Nepal believes the Index is an easy tool to gather data availability from government publishers.
 It can also encourage government publishers to improve their data standards.
 This will help in assessing the baseline of availability and nature of open data in Nepal and will enable to perform gap analysis and plan actions to make maximum impact with a minimum of effort.

 When the Global Open Data Index was launched in 2013, Nepal debuted nationally at rank 52, with a score of 30 % open government data.
 In 2014, Nepal’s rank came down to 63, despite being 34 % open.
 With lots of Open Data momentum and initiative happening, Nepal shows a bit progress in 2015 Index and was ranked 61 with a score of 30 % openness.

-The scores are evidence that Nepal has not made significant improvements over these four years.
-Technical issues like machine readability and open licensing (or lack thereof) continue to peg our score back.
+The scores are evidences that Nepal has not made significant improvements over these four years.
+Technical issues like machine readability and open licensing (or lack thereof) continues to peg our score back.
 To improve our score significantly, we should consider these issues along with releasing more government data in the public domain.

 Five findings from 2016 Global Open Data Index

 - GODI highlights data gaps: Open data is the final stage of an information production chain, where governments measure and collect data, process and share data internally, and publish this data openly.
 While being designed to measure open data, the Index also highlights gaps in this production chain.
 Does a government collect data at all?
 Why is data not collected?
 Some governments lack the infrastructure and resources to modernise their information systems; other countries do not have information systems in place at all.